Gluten Free Chocolate Peppermint Shortbread Cookies

 • In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar, and peppermint extract.
 Mix on low until combined and there are no butter chunks (do not over mix).

-• Add the almond flour and coconut flour and mix on low until combined into a stiff dough, it should feel like play dough in your hands.
+• Add the dry ingredients: almond flour and coconut flour and mix on low until combined into a stiff dough, it should feel like play dough in your hands.

-• Using your hands, form the dough into 24 balls and place on the prepared baking sheets.
-Flatten them slightly so they are 2 to 2 ½-inches in diameter.
+• Using your hands, form the dough into 24 balls and place on each parchment-lined baking sheet, you'll have 12 cookie dough balls per sheet.
+Flatten them slightly so they are 2 to 2 1/2-inches in diameter.
+These don't spread much, because of the almond flour and coconut flour mixture, so the size you make the dough balls is about the size the cookies will be.

 • Bake for 13 to 15 minutes or until the edges and bottoms are lightly golden brown.
 Sprinkle with cane sugar immediately after coming out of the oven.
 Allow to cool completely on the baking sheets.